Machpelah Cemetery (North Bergen, New Jersey): Name

 Machpelah is a name given to numerous cemeteries in the United States.
 The Cave of the Patriarchs or the Cave of Machpelah (Hebrew: מערת המכפלה, Me'arat HaMachpela, Trans.
-"Doubled Cave") is a cave-within-a-cave located in Hebron, Israel, that Biblical tradition ascribes the status of the burial tomb for Abraham, Isaac, Jacob, and their wives.
+"Doubled Cave") is a cave-within-a-cave located in Hebron that Biblical tradition ascribes the status of the burial tomb for Abraham, Isaac, Jacob, and their wives.

 Before the cemetery

 Machpelah is contained within Lot No. 18 in then Maisland, which contained a celebrated and exotic garden, locally called the "Frenchman's Garden", since the well-known botanist André Michaux was commissioned by the King of France, Louis XVI in 1786 as a botanist with the ability to import any plant, tree or vegetable from France that was desired by the United States.
 It also featured a variety of plants collected from the United States, as well as plants from all over the world.
 It was enclosed in a stone wall, roughly 30 acres and kept by the gardener Pierre-Paul Saunier.
 The Lombardy poplar was originally stocked in the garden, and, introduced into commerce, eventually spread throughout the United States.